 Because of these budgets, Google may be missing some of a website’s important content.
 In fact, our data reveals that Google is ignoring about half of the content on enterprise websites.
-Google may also be spending time on “non-compliant” pages — pages that don’t create any meaningful experiences for searchers such as duplicate content or pages responding with errors.
+Google may also be spending time on “non-indexable” pages — pages that don’t create any meaningful experiences for searchers such as duplicate content or pages responding with errors.
 When Google has limited time to explore your content, you can’t afford to have them waste time on these types of pages.

 If Google isn’t crawling your important content, it won’t be indexing your content either, and content that doesn’t exist in the index has no chance of earning any traffic from Google organic search.
 In order to correct course, enterprises need to be able to see their website how Google is seeing it.
 This is made possible by the Botify Log Analyzer.